MinaProtocol/mina/rfcs/0019-storing-client-data.md

 # Unresolved questions

 - How can we extend this design so that a client has multiple devices (i.e. Desktop application, mobile, etc...).
+- What happens if the archive node dies, how would we appropriate deal with the diffs?
+- What happens if the database is full and writes stop?
+What are the appriopriate actions to do?